This post may contain affiliate links. Please read my disclosure policy.

 - 2 lemons, cut in half

-- A few sprigs rosemary
+- A few sprigs rosemary or thyme

-- Meanwhile, heat the oven to 400 degrees.
+- Meanwhile, heat the oven to 425 (220 C) degrees.

 - Let the chicken rest about 5 minutes.
-Transfer to a serving plate and squeeze the lemons over the chicken (one half per breast).
+Transfer to a serving plate and squeeze the roasted lemons over the chicken (one half per breast).
 Add a teaspoon of water to the baking sheet if necessary and scrape up the pan juices.
 Pour over the chicken and serve.

-If you don’t have kosher salt, reduce the amount by half, to 3/4 teaspoon fine salt.
+- If you don’t have kosher salt, reduce the amount by half, to 3/4 teaspoon fine salt.